-While multiple bench press variations can be considered even among bodybuilders, if triceps and the upper chest are areas in need of extra attention switching to close grip may be the answer.
+While multiple bench press variations can be considered even among bodybuilders, if the triceps and the upper chest need extra attention, switching to a close grip may be the answer.

 Check out 13 differences between the powerlifting vs bodybuilding bench press.

 Athletes who train in sports like basketball, boxing, or football, where passing, throwing, defending, or punching is a key component to the sport, should also consider adding in close grip bench press to their training.

 These types of sport athletes would benefit because they require strength and power from a position where the elbows are kept close to the body or they need strong elbow extension.